SlzAnd/benchmarks_app/README.md

-Hi, my name is Andrii, and welcome to the Anagram creator project!
+Hi, my name is Andrii, and welcome to the Benchmarks project!

 ## What I used in this project: